-Loans are considered impaired when there has been deterioration in credit quality to the extent the Board no longer has reasonable assurance of timely collection of the full amount of principal and interest.
+Loans are considered impaired when they are risk rated as substandard or worse or when the loan is more than 90 days in arrears at year-end and there is insufficient collateral security valued at forced sale to cover the balance outstanding.
 The allowance is comprised of two components, the specific allowance for individually identified impaired loans and a general allowance for impaired loans.